saghosh8/release-automation/README.md

 - Release note generation fails
 - GitHub Release creation fails
 - GitHub Release verification fails
+- `branch` or `repositories` input is empty (CI trigger workflow)
+- Target branch does not exist in the repository (CI trigger workflow)
+- A workflow named `CI` is not found in the target repository (CI trigger workflow)
+- `input_files/prod_New_tag.txt` is missing, empty, or missing a tag for a repository (CD - Prod trigger workflow)
+- A workflow named `CD - Prod` is not found in the target repository (CD - Prod trigger workflow)

 Errors identify the affected repository and branch/tag where possible.